 There are many versions of the Rush Hour game.
 Rush Hour Jr. asks kids to free the ice cream truck from a traffic jam.
-What child doesn’t want to be an ice cream truck freeing hero?
+What child doesn’t want to be an ice cream truck hero?

 Each version of Rush Hour comes with 40 activity cards with various levels of difficulty.
 To make this game more competitive, create a family chart to see who can solve the most challenges within a certain time frame (say, a week).

 Purchase Rush Hour here.

 Players then need to tip over the crates and get the figure to safety on the red crate.

 Purchase Tipover here.